siggraph-s3/s3-website/_programs/conference-apprentice-program.md

 ### Application

-Applications are now closed for SIGGRAPH 2022.
-Please check back in the Fall for next year's application.
+Application is now open for 2023!

 <a class="button expand" href="{{page.application-link}}">CAP Application</a>